austinpyth1/Azure-project-files/README.md

-# Azure Storage Account Setup
+# Guide to Deploying a Secure, Highly Available Virtual Machine (VM) in Azure

 ## Objectives
 - Set up an Azure Storage Account in Microsoft Azure.